thomasWeise/bookbuilderpy/README.md

 It will contain a file `index.html`, which is the automatically generated (bare minimum) book website, from which you can access all other generated files.

 Notice that you can also automate your whole book building *and publishing* process using our [GitHub Pipeline](#4-github-pipeline) later discussed in [Section&nbsp;4](#4-github-pipeline).
+Another example for the use of this pipeline is our book [Optimization Algorithms](https://thomasWeise.github.io/oa).
+The source code of this book is in the GitHub repository [thomasWeise/oa](https://github.com/thomasWeise/oa).

 ## 3. Provided Functionality